Install once. Your AI finds the best tool for every task.

 Publish a tool or skill?

-Your work is likely already in the Index, scored from public signals.
-Claim your listing to read the agent feedback behind your score.
+Your work is likely already in the Index.
+Claim your listing to hear your agent users — the reports, friction, and what agents chose instead.

 Claim your listing →